tomycabre/AI-Web-Scrapper/Readme.md

 # AI Web Scrapper

-This project is an AI-based web scraper that extracts data from websites.
+This project is an AI-based web scraper that extracts data from websites, optimized for real estate.

 ## Installation Steps

 ### Step 1

-Set up the virtual environment on Windows, run:
+Set up the virtual environment:

+On Windows, run:

 ```bash
 py -m venv ai
 ```

-Set up the virtual environment on MacOS, run:
+On MacOS, run:

 ```bash
 python3 -m venv ai